 - Independent Study

-Students will study on the Lincoln College Campus for the full duration of the course.
+Students will complete face-to-face study on the Lincoln College Campus for the full duration of the course.
 Part-time, six years.

 Whilst the sessions delivered at College will typically fall between Monday and Friday from 9am – 5pm, it is expected that students will complete online study, in addition to the independent study, outside of these times.

 Work experience placements can be made available through our engagement with local organisations.
 Some of our students have recently had work experience placements with WithYou Lincolnshire and the Family Assessment and Support Team (FAST) team at Lincolnshire County Council - enabling them to put theory into practice and make connections with those in the industry.